Ghorbati people

 In 1976–77, the Ghorbati in Afghanistan numbered 1,000 families (ca. 5,000 people).
-Some settled in Peshawar, Pakistan, and some subgroups are connected to the Basseri and Qashqai tribes.

 Occupation

 Their traditional occupations include carpentry, smithery, peddling, manufacturing and selling domestic goods, writing prayers, and dealing with livestock.
 Older women practiced fortune telling and healing.
 Because of female participation in the workforce, which goes against the established gender norms of the region, they are looked down upon by non-Ghorbat.

 The sieve-makers are known as Ghalbelbaf and Chighalbaf in Afghanistan, Kalbilbof in Tajikistan, and Ghirbalband in Iran.
 Some also had governmental or religious roles.
 Overall, they were Afghan citizens; they held ID cards and were conscripted, unlike the related Mugat "Jogi" community.

 Language

 Their mother tongue is Persian, but they have their own dialect known as Ghorbati, which is a secret language with a heavy Persian base — also known as Mogadi (in Shiraz), Magadi (in Herat) and Qazulagi (in Kabul).

 History

 Historically, they were part of the Banu Sassan, a medieval Islamic guild of beggars, rogues, criminals, charlatans, entertainers, tricksters, astrologers, Sufis and preachers, which comprised the group with the highest status.
 They were of heterogeneous ethnic origin.
 The name Ghorbat seems to have originated from the Banu Sassan, when they renamed themselves Bani Al Ghuraba’ (the tribe of Exile).
 The modern Ghorbati vocabulary can be traced back to them.